LmanTW/Binarion/README.md

 > This project is still in it's early development stage, so we may introduce some breaking changes to the API and the data format.

 ## About Binarion
 Binarion is designed for storing JavaScript objects that contain large amounts of data (Such as an ultra large `Uint8Array`).
-For most use cases, using [JSON](https://en.wikipedia.org/wiki/JSON) will be faster and smaller, but for some niche use cases, Binarion can be a good choice.
+For most use cases, using [JSON](https://en.wikipedia.org/wiki/JSON) will be faster and more compact, but for some niche use cases, Binarion can be a good choice.
 For example:

 Using Binarion to store objects like the following one is going to be **way faster** compare to [JSON](https://en.wikipedia.org/wiki/JSON):
 ```ts